AI Product Ad Image Prompts: 10 E-commerce Templates

 How to keep style consistent across a catalog

-• Reuse the same lighting line in every prompt
+• Reuse one lighting line verbatim in every prompt (the single biggest lever).

-• Same surface / background description across the series
+• Same surface / background description across the series, and the same aspect ratio.

 See How to Keep AI Image Style Consistent for the full workflow.